Electronic Games: 2nd Run

+Arcade Express & Electronic Games Hotline

+In August 1982, the editing staff at Electronic Games began a biweekly newsletter titled Arcade Express to supplement the magazine.
+The newsletter contained news updates, reviews, and high score compilations.
+In the August 15, 1983 issue, the newsletter's name was changed to Electronic Games Hotline.
+Arcade Express and Electronic Games Hotline ran for a total of 53 issues with its last issue dated to August 14, 1984.

 Arcade Awards

 Carol Shaw with several awards for River Raid (1982).
 Her "Certificate of Merit" from Electronic Games can be seen in the bottom left corner.

 Electronic Games hosted the Arcade Awards, or Arkie Awards, the first "Game of the Year" award ceremony simultaneously running in Videos "Arcade Alley" column.
 The following games are the winners of the magazine's annual Arcade Awards.
 The awards for each year took place in the January of the following year.
 No single game was allowed to win more than one award in the same year.

 1980 Arcade Awards (1979)

 According to the Winter 1981 issue of Electronic Games, the 1980 Arcade Awards (i.e., the first set of "Arkies") were announced in February 1980 and covered all hardware and software produced prior to January 1, 1980.